-NQF 3543 Patient-Centered Contraceptive Counseling (PCCC) measure: Specifications Statement recent visit.
-Denominator Details For the purposes of eligibility screening, patient age and sex are determined though patient report to their provider or clinic in the normal course of their care.
+NQF 3543 Patient-Centered Contraceptive Counseling (PCCC) measure: Specifications Denominator Details For the purposes of eligibility screening, patient age and sex are determined though patient report to their provider or clinic in the normal course of their care.
 As these are standard, readily available elements of patient data, clinics may rely on their own data to determine eligibility with regard to age and sex.
 Receipt of contraceptive counseling is not a standard or readily available element of patient data.
 The current application presents data collected from patients responding to the PCCC immediately following their visit.
 Patients receiving contraceptive counseling during their visit are identified by providers and/or staff, following instructions provided by UCSF.
 Patient identification is then communicated to the team member responsible for distributing the PCCC survey to patients.
 Patients are identified through a standardized process that included pre-emptive staff review of schedules and visit types (e.g. flagging future family planning visits for survey distribution, as contraceptive counseling is likely to take place in such visits), and/or provider or staff identification based on the exam room conversation, depending on clinic protocols and flow.
 In the testing attachment we describe our assessment of the degree of ascertainment bias in this process.
-As the PCCC is intended to measure the quality of counseling for those who did receive counseling, patients who did not receive counseling are not eligible to respond to the PCCC scale, regardless of whether counseling may have been appropriate during their visit.
-Whether or not people receive family planning care when appropriate is a distinct aspect of quality.
+As the PCCC is intended to measure the quality of counseling for those who did receive counseling, patients who did not receive counseling are not eligible to respond to the PCCC scale, regardless of whether counseling may have been appropriate is a distinct aspect of quality.
 This component of quality is partly captured by the existing NQF measure 2903, which assesses use of a most or moderately effective method.
 As all most or moderately effective methods require a prescription or a procedure from a provider, the score on this performance metric is influenced by the degree to which patients in need of family planning care receive these services.
-We acknowle Exclusions Pregnant patients are excluded from the denominator, based on two reasons.
-First, contraceptive counseling in the context of pregnancy is distinct from that provided to non- pregnant individuals.
+We acknowledge that future measures could be developed to more directly measure whether or not prov Exclusions Pregnant patients are excluded from the denominator, based on two reasons.
+First, contraceptive counseling in the context of pregnancy is distinct from that provided to non-pregnant individuals.
 Specifically, perinatal contraceptive counseling often includes multiple conversations touches over the course of prenatal care and immediate postpartum care.
 This is appropriate as women, when pregnant, are not immediately at risk of an undesired pregnancy, and therefore there is less time sensitivity to this counseling, and is also consistent with women's preferences for this care [1].
 Given this difference in structure of counseling for pregnant women, the use of a visit-specific measure for contraceptive counseling is not appropriate.
-Second, given distinct issues related to post-partum contraceptive use, including increased risk of blood clots, effect on lactation, and the health impact of birth spacing, counseling pregnant women about future contraceptive use has components distinct from that of non-pregnant women.
+Second, given distinct issues related to postpartum contraceptive use, including increased risk of blood clots, effect on lactation, and the health impact of birth spacing, counseling pregnant women.
 For these conceptual reasons, the PCCC was designed for use with non-pregnant patients and has not been extensively tested with pregnant patients to determine whether it accurately captures their needs and desires for counseling.
 Exclusion details Staff and providers are instructed not to distribute the survey to patients whom have disclosed or discovered during the visit that they are pregnant.
 In addition, the survey asks patients if they are pregnant, and these responses are excluded from the calculation of the measure.
-Risk Adjustment No risk adjustment Stratification No risk stratification Type Score Rate/proportion Algorithm Measure users should follow these steps in order to obtain measure results: 1) Identification and data collection a) Providers and/or staff identify eligible, non-pregnant patients who have received contraceptive counseling, before they leave the clinic following their visit
+Risk Adjustment No risk adjustment Stratification No risk stratification Type Score Rate/proportion Algorithm Measure users should follow these steps in order to obtain measure results: 1) Identification and data collection a) Providers and/or staff identify eligible, non-pregnant patients who have received